 Its ongoing mission is to encourage students in grades 6th through 12th to graduate from a secondary program and enter a post-secondary program of study.
 Students are selected for participation based on their need for the program, family income and parental educational attainment.
 We also work with and provide services to students in need of obtaining a general education diploma.

-UNT Talent Search project personnel work with students attending selected schools in Denton and Cooke counties by rendering support and guidance through the following: secondary school academic success, postsecondary enrollment, financial aid support, career exploration, and personal development.
-Currently students have the option to participate if they attend Calhoun Middle, McMath Middle, Strickland Middle, Gainesville Middle, Denton High, Ryan High, and Gainesville High Schools.
+UNT TRiO Talent Search project personnel work with students attending selected schools in Denton and Cooke counties by rendering support and guidance through the following: secondary school academic success, postsecondary enrollment, financial aid support, career exploration, and personal development.
+Currently students have the option to participate in the program if they attend one of the following schools: Calhoun Middle, McMath Middle, Strickland Middle, Gainesville Middle, St. Mary's Catholic School, Denton High, Ryan High, and Gainesville High School.

 Workers 18 and older with a bachelors degree earned an average of $56,788 in 2006, while those with a high school diploma earned $31,071.

 About 33 percent of young women 25 to 29 had a bachelors degree or more education in 2007, compared with 26 percent of their male counterparts, according to tabulations released January 10, 2008 by the U.S. Census Bureau.

 Among adults 25 and older, men remain slightly more likely than women to hold at least a bachelors degree (30 percent compared with 28 percent.
 However, as the percentage for women rose between 2006 and 2007 (from 27 percent), it remained statistically unchanged for men.